• 31 minutes 26 seconds

 Dallas-born Folk Singer-Songwriter Anjimile Finds a New Level of Comfort, In-Studio

 For Dallas-born folk singer-songwriter Anjimile, who grew up in a conservative Christian family with immigrant parents from Malawi, life wasn’t always easy to figure out.
-Their journey as a young adult, trans man, while simultaneously battling addiction, resulted in the brutally honest 2020 album, Giver Taker, which the artist deemed to be full of prayers.
+His journey as a young adult, trans man, while simultaneously battling addiction, resulted in the brutally honest 2020 album, Giver Taker, which the artist deemed to be full of prayers.
 A few years later came The King, his most defiant and intense record to date, which helped Anjimile deal with the complex emotions that stem from existing as a Black, trans person in the current political climate.
-And though that album felt like one filled with curses, the latest addition to their discography, titled You’re Free to Go, appears to be “an album of blooming.”
+And though that album felt like one filled with curses, the latest addition to his discography, titled You’re Free to Go, appears to be “an album of blooming.”
 As Anjimile puts it, “a lot of the themes are related to transformation and/or growing pains… a blooming spring is a beautiful thing but it’s also a disruption to the status quo.”

 As his voice deepened and grew in confidence, Anjimile discovered “a newfound level of comfort”, both in singing and composing his music.
 And though he appeared on Soundcheck before, he returns with a new sonic palette and stories, encapsulating moments of acceptance and eagerness to let love in. (- Sırma Munyar)